patrickoser/social-app/README.md

     I should have logic in context that will help deal with this on all pages.

+    db still popping up as an error, this time in Profile.

 Currently:
     db still pops up as an issue when clicking on Profile.